lelutin/puppet-asterisk/README.md

 }
 ```

-Note: the 'transports' option needs to be an array, so even though you only
+Note: the `transports` option needs to be an array, so even though you only
-enable 'tls' as a transport, you need to enclose the string inside an array.
+enable `tls` as a transport, you need to enclose the string inside an array.

 ### Voicemail